28/NoteworthyII/README.md

 ## Installation

-1. Download the Noteworthy release zip archive (download source pending);
+1. Download the Noteworthy II release zip archive (download source pending);
 2. Unzip the contents to the location: '<wow_install_directory>\_retail_\Interface\AddOns\'

 NOTE: If you are updating to V1.1 (or higher) from an earlier version, please